 Hemingway lived in Key West throughout the 1930s, and Williams called the island home from the late 1940s until his death in 1983.
 Poet Frost wintered at a small Key West cottage from 1945 to 1960.

 These are perhaps the best-known literary leaders associated with Key West.
-However, the island also has been home to John Hersey, James Merrill, Elizabeth Bishop, Richard Wilbur, John Malcolm Brinnin, Alison Lurie, Robert Stone, Thomas McGuane, Jim Harrison, Philip Burton, Judy Blume, Nancy Friday, Harry Mathews, Marie Chaix, Shel Silverstein, Wilfrid Sheed, David Kaufelt, Mark Childress, Ann Beattie, Jimmy Buffett and Philip Caputo, among others.
+However, the island also has been home to John Hersey, James Merrill, Elizabeth Bishop, Richard Wilbur, John Malcolm Brinnin, Alison Lurie, Robert Stone, Thomas McGuane, Jim Harrison, Philip Burton, Judy Blume, Meg Cabot, Nancy Friday, Harry Mathews, Marie Chaix, Shel Silverstein, Wilfrid Sheed, David Kaufelt, Mark Childress, Ann Beattie, Jimmy Buffett and Philip Caputo, among others.

 The best-known Hemingway heritage site is the Spanish colonial villa at 907 Whitehead St. where he lived through December 1939.
 Now a registered National Historic Landmark, it is open to the public as the Ernest Hemingway Home & Museum.
 Its notable features include the island’s first swimming pool and a colony of cats, many of them six-toed, that are supposedly descended from a sea captain’s feline given to the author.